 Kyo kimono-dyeing Kyo kuromontsuki zome

-Specialty of Kyoto – the beautiful and lustrous black with a touch of grace
+Specialty of Kyoto – beautiful, lustrous and graceful black

-A black gemstone created by the superb skills and great patience of the craftsmen
+A black gemstone created by the great skills and patience of the craftsmen

 Kyo Kuromontsuki Zome is a dyed fabric produced in the areas including Kyoto City and Kameoka City in Kyoto Prefecture.

 The characteristic of Kyo Kuromontsuki Zome is the high quality and graceful black color.
 The kimonos that are worn for funerals and weddings are referred to as the Kurotomesode and Kyo Kuromontsuki Zome is worn for such special occasions.
 The base fabric is made from silk.
 Although chemical dyes are used to give extra texture to the dyed fabric, safflower dye or Ai dye (indigo dye) have been used from ancient times and the Kurohikizome method (dyeing the fabric with two dyeing methods: the Sandoguro and the Kurosenryo) or the Kuroshinsen method is used to dye the fabric.